domrost/software-architecture-resources/README.md

 This is a collection of resources on software architecture.
 You can find books, blogs, conferences, podcasts and other things.

 Software architecture is a broad field.
-Therefore, the collection is necessarily incomplete and does not intend to be so.
-The goal is to provide an overview on the (arguably) most important sources of information for software architects.
+Therefore, the collection cannot be complete and does not intend to be.
+Its goal is to provide an overview on the (arguably) most important sources of information for software architects.

 If you feel anything is missing, feel free to contact me and/or contribute.